miohtama/opsec/source/team/index.rst

-.. _basic-security-training:
+.. _basic-security-practices:

-Basic security training
+Basic security practices
 ==============================================================

-**The team members are trained in basic security matters?** Yes / No
+**The team members are trained and follow the basic security practices?** Yes / No

 The team members are trained and aware of common cyber threads like phishing attacks, social engineering.
 They can identify the basic attacks, like spearhead phishing emails, and do not fall victim to those.
 The team members maintain cyber hygiene and do not use working devices to visit sites which might compromise the web browser.
+Software, both desktop and server software, is maintained in up-to-date versions where know vulnerabilities do not exist.

 Applies for: Everyone